secretstartups/handbook/development/threat-management/planning/index.html.md

 #### *Why are we assigning issues for refinement?*

 Issues are assigned to engineers to ensure we have focus on the highest-priority items, as determined by Product Management.
-This is **not** an assignment to work on the issuet.
+This is **not** an assignment to work on the issue.

 ### Week 2: Release Scope DRAFT Complete